-The use of individually specified site-specific regression models allows for incorporation of a subset of possible parameters that best predict out of sample loads for each site and does not rely on finding a single ideal match.
-The functional form of the regression with synthetic controls differs from a panel difference in difference regression in that usage for the control or controls are specified as right hand predictor variables.
-This enables the incorporation of multiple controls and the magnitude of coefficients for each control essentially weights the effect of each control in the regression which directly estimates the counterfactual load.
-In a difference in difference regression, usage for the single matched control is structured on a separate record from the treatment site and a treatment effect is instead estimated.
-The counterfactual load is then derived by adding back the treatment effect to the observed load.
-The model equation including the full set up possible parameters is presented below in Equation A o-1 and Table A o-1.
+The use of individually specified site specific regression models allows for incorporation of a subset of possible parameters that best predict out of sample loads for each site and does not rely on finding a single ideal match.
+The model equation including the full set up possible parameters is presented below in Equation A 0-1 and Table A 0-1.
 In practice the model used for each site and included a varying subset of these parameters.
 A separate model was estimated for each hour of the day.